usnistgov/BF/content/en/Info/Approach/BF Impact.md

 ---
 # BF Impact <br/>_`Irena Bojanova, Primary Investigator and Lead, Bugs Framework (BF)`_

-The NIST Bugs Framework (BF) will allow precise communication about software bugs and weaknesses and will help identify exploit mitigation techniques.
+The Bugs Framework (BF) will allow precise communication about software bugs and weaknesses and will help identify exploit mitigation techniques.

 * Government could improve the descriptions in public vulnerability repositories and create policies and guidelines for software testing.